Maharashtra considers lockdown extension in Mumbai, Pune and other hotspots until May 31

 Maharashtra on Thursday reported 1,602 fresh COVID-19 cases, the highest single-day spike so far, taking the state's overall count to 27,524, according to state health department data.

-With 44 deaths registered today, the death toll in Maharashtra due to the contagious Coronavirus disease has now breached the 1000-mark and stands at 1019.
+With 44 deaths registered today, the death toll in Maharashtra due to the contagious Coronavirus disease has now breached the 1,000-mark and stands at 1,019.

 Maharashtra CM Uddhav Thackeray among 9 elected unopposed to Council